AdobeDocs/pass.en/help/authentication/rest-api-v2/cookbooks/rest-api-v2-cookbook-client-server.md

 Using a Browser or a Second Screen Web based application:

 * Option 1.
-Streaming Application can open a browser or webview, load the URL to authenticate and the user lands on the MVPD login page where credentials need to be submitted
+Streaming Application can open a browser or webview, load the URL to authenticate, and the user lands on the MVPD login page where credentials need to be submitted
-  * user enters login/password, final redirect shows a success page
+  * User enters login/password, final redirect shows a success page
 * Option 2.
-Streaming Application can't open a browser and just display the CODE. <b>A separate web application needs to be developed</b> to asks the user to enter CODE, build and open URL : <b>/api/v2/authenticate/{serviceProvider}/{CODE}</b>
+Streaming Application can't open a browser and just display the CODE. <b>A separate web application needs to be developed</b> to ask the user to enter CODE, build and open URL: <b>/api/v2/authenticate/{serviceProvider}/{CODE}</b>
-  * user enter login/password, final redirect show a success page
+  * User enters login/password, final redirect shows a success page

 ### Step 4: Check for authenticated profiles {#step-4-check-for-authenticated-profiles}